October 6, 2016

 If you have specific health conditions, you may want to consider a Medicare Advantage Special Needs Plan (SNP).
 There are Medicare SNPs for people with certain chronic diseases, such as congestive heart failure or HIV/AIDS, for people who live in nursing homes, and for people who qualify for both Medicare and Medicaid.
 A Medicare SNP offers coverage tailored to certain circumstances that may require specialized care.

 If you’re seeking both health and prescription drug coverage, you may want to see if a Medicare Advantage Prescription Drug (MAPD) plan is available where you live in Kansas.
 These plans combine health and prescription drug coverage.
 (If one is not available where you live, you may still be able to enroll in a stand-alone Medicare Part D Prescription Drug Plan to work alongside your Medicare Advantage plan.)

 If you decide to enroll in a Medicare Advantage plan in Kansas, or in any state, remember that you may have to continue paying your Medicare Part B premium in order to retain your health coverage.

 As a Medicare beneficiary in Kansas, you may find it useful to compare all the Medicare Advantage plans available in your area.

+With all these options available in Kansas, you can see why it’s important to review and compare the pros and cons of each plan to find the one best suited to your personal needs.
 To start comparing Medicare Advantage plans in Kansas today, enter your zip code above for a customized list of plans available in your area.
 You can also enter your prescription drug needs to further refine your search and cost estimates.